IPTV Smarters Keeps Crashing on Samsung or LG TV? Here's the Fix (2026 Guide)

 -

-Lower video buffer settings
+Lower buffer settings (if the app allows it)

 Smart TV Crash Diagnostic Table